OISTE/repository/tmp/testcp.md

 ### Anonymity of subscribers and pseudonyms

-This CP doesn’t allow anonymity or pseudonyms in the SSL certificates.
+This CP doesn’t allow anonymity or pseudonyms in the TLS certificates.

 ### Rules for interpreting various name forms

-The rules used in the **OGTM** to interpret the distinguished names of certificates issued under its Trust Model are defined by the ISO/IEC 9595 (X.500) Distinguished Name (DN) standard.
+The rules used in the **OWGTM** to interpret the distinguished names of certificates issued under its Trust Model are defined by the ISO/IEC 9595 (X.500) Distinguished Name (DN) standard.

 ### Uniqueness of names

-The uniqueness of names for SSL Certificates must be assured by *requiring a combination of domain names, organization name combined/associated with a unique serial integer.*
+The uniqueness of names for TLS Certificates must be assured by *requiring a combination of domain names, organization name combined/associated with a unique serial integer.*